kamalchahal7/final-project/README.md

 * Clicking on a Pokémon reveals a detailed view with an image and stats, transitioning smoothly with animations.

 ##### Image Handling:
-o* Downloads Pokémon images from a server and caches them locally for immediate display during future interactions.
+* Downloads Pokémon images from a server and caches them locally for immediate display during future interactions.

 ##### Search Field:
 * Supports autocomplete-like functionality by fetching and displaying Pokémon data as the user types.